-The School's DSL is Julie Chatkiewicz who is the Vice Principal of the School.
+The School's DSL is Cleo Lawrence who is the Director of Safeguarding of the School.

-Mrs E Gray is the DDSL and the person to whom reports should be made in the absence of the DSL.
-Mrs B Rixon and Mrs A Caher are also part of the DSL team.
+Julie Chatkiewicz, Mia Hyams and Claire Weldon are the DDSLs and the persons to whom reports should be made in the absence of the DSL.
 This ensures there is the required cover for the role at all times.